Sunday, May 15, 2011

 Theseus's Epirus Bow in Immortals Has Arrows that Race

-In the movie Immortals, Theseus, our demigod hero know for fighting the Minotaur, gets his hand on the Epirus bow which does not need any arrows.
+This isn't exactly a blooper, but in the movie Immortals, Theseus, our demigod hero known for fighting the Minotaur, gets his hand on the Epirus bow which does not need any physical arrows.
 Instead it generates magic missiles which unerringly hit their targets with uncanny precision and accuracy.
-It's supposed to be magical, so it can do things which ordinary bows cannot do, such as create arrows as needed. it's not supposed to work like a real bow, but its use in the movie still poses a couple of questions.
+The bow is magical, so it can do things which ordinary bows cannot do, such as generate arrows as needed and defy the laws of physics. it's not supposed to work like a real bow.

 Remember Connor Mcleod of the clan Mcleod?
 Yes, he's the Highlander in a world where there can only be one!
 This authentic carbon steel blade with molded resin handle replica of the sword in the Highlander movie can be yours by clicking here or on the image.